-If these parties withdraw their objections to the applications or otherwise resolve their concerns with Shell, the Board may decide to cancel the hearing.
+If these Parties withdraw their objections to the applications or otherwise resolve their concerns with Shell, the Board will reconsider if a hearing is required and may decide to cancel the hearing.

-5.3 Other Persons
+3.3 Other Persons

-Based on their submissions, the Board has determined that the persons listed below who attended the prehearing meeting or who otherwise objected to the proposed developments have not satisfied the test in Section 26 of the ERCA.
-However, the Board recognizes the unique nature and location of the applications and is of the view that others who do not meet the Section 26 test may provide relevant and useful information to the Board in assisting in its decision on these applications.
-The Board in this instance, at its discretion, is prepared to allow the following persons to participate fully in the hearing:
+Based on their submissions, the Board has determined that the persons listed below who attended the prehearing meeting or who otherwise objected to the applications relating to the Castle River Project have not satisfied the test in Section 26(2) of the ERCA and therefore do not trigger a hearing of the applications.

+Having said that, the Board recognizes the unique nature and location of the lands involved in the applications and is of the view that other persons who do not meet the test in Section 26(2) may provide relevant and useful information to the Board in assisting in its decision on these applications.
+The Board in this instance, at its discretion, is prepared to allow the following persons to participate in the hearing: